|

 Hada did so while Uiles was there.

-that he has no interest in.
-Though prison regulations state that
+he has no interest in.
+Though prison regulations state that prisoners

-prisoners may read official publications including newspapers and
+may read official publications including newspapers and books, newspapers

-books, newspapers bought with the family's money and sent to Hada
+bought with the family's money and sent to Hada have been confiscated,

 After returning home, Uiles did some research on peripheral neuritis